Diet and IBD

 Do certain foods make the inflammation worse?

-No. Although certain foods can make the symptoms worse, there is no proof that inflammation of the intestine is directly affected by food.
+Although certain foods can make GI symptoms worse, there is no proof that inflammation of the intestine or an IBD flare is directly caused by eating a specific food or meal.
+However, overall dietary patterns overtime may improve or worsen inflammation and there is ongoing research in this area.

 Can IBD be cured with a special diet?